 Stephen Hawking

-Stephen William Hawking was an English theoretical physicist, cosmologist, and author who was director of research at the Centre for Theoretical Cosmology at the University of Cambridge.
-He served as the Lucasian Professor of Mathematics at Cambridge from 1979 to 2009, a position regarded as one of the most prestigious academic posts in the world.
+Stephen William Hawking was an English theoretical physicist, cosmologist, and author who held the position of director of research at the Centre for Theoretical Cosmology at the University of Cambridge.
+Between 1979 and 2009, he was the Lucasian Professor of Mathematics at Cambridge, widely regarded as one of the most prestigious academic posts globally.

 Are you sure you want to delete this?